AdeoluwaO/pixely/README.md

-you will be met by the onboarding screen scroll down to the get started screen click the data fetches from the API you can them tap on each movie to read it's details
+you will be met by the onboarding screen scroll down to the get started screen click the data fetches from the API you can them tap on each movie to read it's details (for now only the trending and trending mmovies are tappable) will add for Tv Show section later